-After this, you will continue on to another meaningful experience for many in the Jerusalem Old & New Day Tour: walking the Via Dolorosa, which is known as the path that Jesus walked during the crucifixion and is marked by the Stations of the Cross.
-You will end this portion of the tour at the Church of the Holy Sepulchre, where Jesus was crucified, buried, and is believed by Christians to have been resurrected.
+After this, you will walk the Via Dolorosa, known as the path that Jesus walked during the crucifixion and marked by the Stations of the Cross.
+You will arrive to the Church of the Holy Sepulchre, where Jesus was crucified, buried, and is believed to have been resurrected.

 After your tour, you will be returned to your point of departure.